How Much Should You Pay Influencers? Audit Any Influencer With This 15 Step Guide.

 One last piece of advice

-Be realistic about your goals and how much a single influencer can really do for you.
+Be realistic about your goals for what a single influencer can really do for you.
 A lot depends on your brand, how well it resonates with their audience, the type of campaign you’re running, and how many influencers you’re working with.
 Keep this in mind as you work together, so you can make the necessary tweaks in content, wording, or even influencers.

 Want to simplify this process, across multiple influencers?
 Learn more about Dealspotr’s influencer marketplace, powered by our Influence Score.